 - Entrepreneurial approaches in higher education

-- The proposal must be submitted by, and the project must be overseen by, one or more MIT faculty members.
+- The proposal must be overseen and submitted by one or more MIT faculty members.

 - The lead faculty member(s) will participate in and present at J-WEL weeks and/or other forums.

 - The lead faculty member(s) will submit a report that summarizes specific results on student learning and other findings including results of their defined project metrics within two months of the project end date.

 - The lead faculty member(s) should participate(s) throughout the project although development and teaching may also involve students, postdocs, and others.

 - A letter of support from the department head (or unit) must accompany the proposal.

 To prepare your proposal, download and complete the following documents: